Rouvik/My-8-Bit-CPU/README.md

 ## Requirements to run this project:
 - <b>Logisim Evolution 3.7.2</b> (may work on other versions too)
 - Load the .circ file and upload the required Microcode instructions to the microcode PLA below in logisim
-- Use the rasm assembler (built for AARCH 64) to build your own hex file
+- Compile and use the assembler in `/AssemblerSrc` to build your own hex file from a assembly source
 - Pass the hex file to the Program ROM and use CTRL + K to run the simulation!

 ## How to compile rasm(Rouvik's Assembler) for your system: